ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```

 This version was picked to illustrate how to use and combine operations on
-options allowing to acheive some balance between understandability and
+options allowing users to achieve some balance between understandability and
 robustness.
 A couple of observations:
 * As in the original `host` function (with exceptions):
-   - The calls to `String` functions (`index_opt`, `length` and `sub`) are the
+   - The calls to `String` functions (`index_opt`, `length`, and `sub`) are the
   same and in the same order
-   - The same local names are used, with the same types
+   - The same local names are used with the same types
-* There isn't any indentation or pattern-matching left
+* There isn't any remaining indentation or pattern-matching
 * Line 1:
   - right-hand side of `=` : `Option.map` allows adding 1 to the result of
     `String.index_opt`, if it didn't fail